 - Training all health care staff in the skills necessary to implement the breastfeeding policy.

-“Research shows breastfed babies have a lower risk of SIDS [sudden infant death syndrome], diabetes, respiratory and ear infections, skin allergies and obesity,” says Jim Rost, MD, medical director of pediatrics/neonatal intensive care at Shady Grove Adventist Hospital.
+“Research shows breastfed babies have a lower risk of SIDS [sudden infant death syndrome], diabetes, respiratory and ear infections, skin allergies and obesity,” says Jim Rost, MD, medical director of pediatrics/neonatal intensive care at Adventist HealthCare Shady Grove Medical Center.
 “Additionally, moms who breastfeed experience decreased risk of breast and ovarian cancers and increased weight loss.”

-Explains Terry Francis, RN, director of perinatal services at Shady Grove Adventist Hospital: “However a mom chooses to feed her baby, our expert team of physicians, nurses and lactation consultants work with families to provide exceptional education and assistance both in the hospital and after they return home.”
+Explains Terry Francis, RN, director of perinatal services at Adventist HealthCare Shady Grove Medical Center: “However a mom chooses to feed her baby, our expert team of physicians, nurses and lactation consultants work with families to provide exceptional education and assistance both in the hospital and after they return home.”

 A ‘Mother-Friendly’ Approach to Childbirth